hastla007/ffapi/README.md

 ### Key features
 - `publish_file()` uses `shutil.move()` (works across devices / Docker volumes / Windows).
 - All `TemporaryDirectory(...)` calls use `dir=$WORK_DIR` (default `/data/work`) so temps are on the same volume.
 - **Fixed retention**: Files are deleted based on actual file age (modification time), not folder name.
-Files persist through restarts until truly RETENTION_DAYS old.
+Files persist through restarts until they are truly RETENTION_DAYS old, and cleanup resumes automatically on startup and via a periodic background task.
 - **Persistent FFmpeg logs**: All FFmpeg operations save logs to `/data/logs` for debugging.
 - **Application logging**: Container logs (stdout/stderr) are saved to `/data/logs/application.log` and viewable at `/ffmpeg` endpoint.